Clemsazert/docker-ci-cd-tutorial/README.md

 # docker-di-cd-tutorial
 Tutorial for docker and CI/CD using Github Actions

-📝 Note : the commands are given for Linux/MacOS.
+📝 *Note* : the commands are given for Linux/MacOS.
 If you're on Windows and you successfully installed docker, you probably don't need this tutorial because you are strong AF given the pain in the a** that it is.
 ## 0. Prerequist

-- Make sure you have docker installed  and correclty configured (instructions [here](https://docs.docker.com/get-docker/))
+- Make sure you have Docker installed  and correctly configured (instructions [here](https://docs.docker.com/get-docker/))
 - Python 3 installed (just for startup and app verification before containerization)
 - Node 12 installed and npm (for the same reason that above)
 - A Heroku account (free subscription don't worry)

 ## 1. App setup

-First we will create a Flask app to expose a simple service, annother "Hello World!" because the world is so beautiful!
+First we will create a Flask app to expose a simple service, another "Hello World!", because the world is so beautiful!
 Let's do it !

 1. Create a directory and cd inside : `mkdir tutorial && cd tutorial`
 2. Do it once again for the app : `mkdir flask && cd flask`